CICM/HoaLibrary/PureData/README.md

 ##### Licence :

 The hoa.library in under the <a title="GNU" href="http://www.gnu.org/copyleft/gpl.html" target="_blank">GNU Public License</a>.
-If you'd like to avoid the restrictions of the GPL and use hoa.library for a closed-source product, you contact the <a title="CICM" href="http://cicm.mshparisnord.org/" target="_blank">CICM</a>.
+If you'd like to avoid the restrictions of the GPL and use Hoa Library for a closed-source product, you contact the <a title="CICM" href="http://cicm.mshparisnord.org/" target="_blank">CICM</a>.

 ##### Object :
 - hoa.decoder~ : An ambisonic decoder (ambisonic, binaural, irregular configurations).